 Curiosity.
 Creativity.
 Mobility.
 Excellence.

 The Honors College at Rutgers University–Newark is a hub for excellence in education, undergraduate research, and applied learning at one of the nation’s premier urban public research universities.
-We have a diverse cohort of 300 students, most of them commuters, who are looking for a 'small college' within the university that they can call home.
+We have a diverse cohort of 250 students, most of them commuters, who are looking for a small 'college within a college' that they can call home.

 Spotlight: Current Student